 Hours and Parking

 See the location page.
 Please note, on street parking is limited.
-Nearby options include a public lot at 11th & Spruce and the Spruce Parking Garage at 15th & Spruce.
+Nearby options include a public parking lot at 11th and Spruce St., and the Spruce Parking Garage at 11th St. and Spruce St.

 Class or Group Visits

-At least two weeks in advance of the date you would like to visit, please fill out and submit the class visit form.
+A minimum of two weeks in advance of the date you would like to visit, please email [email protected] .
 Staff will contact you to confirm availability.
 Drop-in class or group visits cannot be accommodated due to space limitations of the facility.

-Carnegie Library is temporarily closed for walk-in visits.
-To submit a basic research request, or to enquire about additional service options, please contact us at A[email protected]
+To submit a simple research request such as requesting a copy of an obituary, or to inquire about additional service options, please contact us at [email protected]

 - Search the Catalog and make a list of materials or topics you would like to research.